 During this time Willem McCormick also started promoting a series af concerts south of New Orleans in Houma called Rock-a-thon.
 He booked and promoted bands from New Orleans, Baton Rouge and even New York and Los Angeles.
 His band would sometimes play a set during the festival.

-The record received favorable reviews in Guitar World magazine, Tribe, Offbeat magazine and McCormick toured regularly with close friend Jay Nelson on bass guitar and a revolving door of drummers.
-Entertainment lawyer Jeff Lacque showed an enthusiastic interest in the group calling McCormick a "genius freakin' songwriter" and not only helped book and manage the project for a while but even played gigs as drummer on occasion.
+The record received favorable reviews in Guitar World magazine, Tribe and Offbeat magazine, and McCormick toured regularly with close friend Jay Nelson on bass guitar and a revolving door of drummers.
+Entertainment lawyer Jeff Lacque showed an enthusiastic interest in the group, calling McCormick a "genius freakin' songwriter" and not only helped book and manage the project for a while but even played gigs as drummer on occasion.
 The song Last Night received regular airplay WCKW.

-They also backed New Orleans' based Matt Holt band, a country group and Lamarque Street, a guitar rock band from Mandeville, La.
+They also backed New Orleans-based Matt Holt Band, a country group, and Lamarque Street, a guitar rock band from Mandeville, Louisiana.